Introduction to n-Track Studio

 Activating n-Track Studio

-If your computer is connected to the internet, all you need to do to activate your version of n-Track is to click on the Activation command found in the Help menu.
+n-Track Studio does not require registration codes.
+If your computer is connected to the internet, all you need to do to activate your version of n-Track is to click on the Activation command found in the Help menu, and login with your n-Track credentials.

-A dialog will open, asking for your ntrack.com login credentials.
+A dialog will open, asking for your ntrack.com account credentials.

-Note that if you have not created one yourself, your n-Track account will be automatically created immediately after purchasing the software using your purchase email, and you will find your login details in your purchase confirmation email.
+Note that if you have not created one yourself, your n-Track account will be automatically created immediately after purchasing the software using your purchase email address, and you will find your login details in the purchase confirmation email you received.

 If you can't remember your login password you can recover it here.